florianjosefreheis/30-seconds-of-ruby/snippets/rubys_ancestor_chain.md

 Always wondered how to see Ruby's class hierarchy?
 Simply call `ancestors` on a class to see the ancestor chain.

-The return array containes the folowwing order:
+The return array containes the following order:

 * the calling class
 * its included modules